ava-labs/avalanche-docs/docs/subnets/create-a-simple-rust-vm.md

 Now we know the interface our VM must implement and the libraries we can use to build a VM using the Rust SDK.

-Let’s write our VM, which implements `block.ChainVM` and whose blocks implement `snowman.Block`.
+Let’s write our VM, which implements `block::ChainVM` and whose blocks implement `snowman::Block`.
 You can also follow the code in the [TimestampVM repository](https://github.com/ava-labs/timestampvm-rs).

 ### State